mostafa-abokhadra/backEndRef/nodeJs/20-NodeServer.md

 const http = require ("node:http")
 ```
 ### createServer()
-- it accept a call back function
+- it accepts a call back function
 - the call back accept a request and a response
 - the callback function is actually a request listener
 - wherever a request reaches the server this callback will be executed